Hiroten31/OOP-Library/README.md

   Items.add(this);
 }
 ```
-Which is called every time an object (that implements Item class) is created.
+Which is called every time an object (that extends Item class) is created.
 It is keeping track of ID distribution in database.

 To being able to rent and return item we use those two methods:
 ```java